 \section{Experiments}

-Our goal is to examine whether the proposed GGDA framework improves graph knowledge transfer through its constructed domain sequence.
-We focus on cross-network node classifications, where source labels are used for training and target labels are used for validation and testing under a 2:8 ratio \cite{liu2023structural}.
+We examine whether GGDA improves graph knowledge transfer via its constructed domain sequence.
+We focus on cross-network node classification, where source labels are used for training and target labels are used for validation and testing under a 2:8 ratio \cite{liu2023structural}.
 We conduct transfer experiments on fifteen graph datasets.
 Additional experiments, implementation details, and elaborations of datasets and baseline methods are provided in the appendix.